mlurz92/AvocadoSign-Optimized/docs/Application_Guide.md

 ### 2.1.
 Application Layout
 *   **Header:** A fixed header contains the application title and the global cohort selection controls.
-*   **Navigation Bar (Tabs):** A horizontal tab navigation allows for quick switching between the six main modules of the application.
+*   **Navigation Bar (Tabs):** A horizontal tab navigation allows for quick switching between the five main modules of the application.
 *   **Content Area:** The central workspace where the specific content and tools of the currently active tab are displayed.

 ### 2.2.
 Global Cohort Selection vs. Analysis Context